Ashdof/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script, when executed lists all the files with a .gif extension in the current directory and all its sub-directories

 102-acrostic Script
 This script decodes acrostics that uses the first letter of each line

+103-the_biggest_fan Script
+This script, when executed parses web servers logs in TSV format as input and displays 11 hosts or IP addresses which did the most requests